Contents

 About the Special lssue

-In this Special Issue we explore how Digital Health Technologies could offer a solution to the challenges encountered in the early diagnosis or oral cancer and oral potentially malignant disorders.
-The current literature vividly demonstrates the difficulties in distinguishing between benign, potentially malignant disorders and early oral cancer amounting to delays in diagnosis of these oral pathologies.
-Most oral medicine and cancer centres report that oral cancer patients present very late in advanced stages of the disease with regional spread of this malignancy to the neck and beyond.
-Recent Cochrane reviews highlight the limitations of traditional diagnostic methods, i.e. clinical oral examination, and widely available commercial adjunctive aids.
+The current literature vividly demonstrates the difficulties in distinguishing between benign, potentially malignant disorders, and early oral cancer, leading to delays in diagnosis of these oral pathologies.
+Most oral medicine and cancer centres report that oral cancer patients present at very late stages of the disease, with regional spread of this malignancy to the neck and beyond.
+Recent Cochrane reviews highlight the limitations of traditional diagnostic methods, namelyclinical oral examination andwidely available commercial adjunctive aids.

 Published Articles